Elvis Andrus Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in MLB.
+- The pitching staff for the Orioles has a collective 8.4 K/9, which ranks 20th in the league.

-- The Orioles have the 27th-ranked team ERA across all league pitching staffs (5.33).
+- The Orioles' 5.38 team ERA ranks 26th among all MLB pitching staffs.

-- The Orioles rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).
+- Orioles pitchers combine to surrender 20 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Gibson gets the start for the Orioles, his fourth of the season.
-He is 3-0 with a 3.44 ERA and 12 strikeouts in 18 1/3 innings pitched.
+- The Orioles will look to Rodriguez (0-0) in his third start of the season.

-- His last time out came in relief on Tuesday when the righty threw 2/3 innings against the Oakland Athletics while allowing hits.
+- His last appearance was on Tuesday against the Oakland Athletics, when the right-hander went 4 1/3 innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.